SugamShrestha677/SugamShrestha677/README.md

 * 🌍  I'm based in Nepal
 * 🖥️  See my portfolio at [My Portfolio](http://shresthasugam.com.np/)
 * ✉️  You can contact me at [xresthasugam@gmail.com](mailto:xresthasugam@gmail.com)
-* 🧠  I'm currently learning React Js with Typescript
+* 🧠  I'm still learning React Js and Typescript.
 * 👥  I'm looking to collaborate on Frontend projects, open-source contributions, and creative web applications.
 * 💬  Ask me about love experimenting with fonts and creative branding for web projects.